CP violating signal at DUNE in presence of nonstandard interactions and the role of second oscillation maxima: Theoretical Framework

 However, since the $\cos{\delta}$ term is coupled with both the matter potential and NSI parameters, a reduction in the contribution from the matter effect allows the impact of NSI to be observed more prominently.
-The higher order oscillation maxima enable this possibility of minimizing the matter effect to explore the enhanced NSI contribution in three flavor neutrino oscillation.
+Therefore, in the presence of NSI, the higher oscillation maxima provide an opportunity to reduce the impact of matter effects, thereby improving the extraction of the intrinsic CP phase $\delta$ within the three-flavor neutrino oscillation framework.